 I encourage you to look at your wounds from these different perspectives.
 On the one hand, it is fully our own individual wound.
 Yet at the same time it is a global wound that everyone is feeling.
 This helps us to step back, expand beyond and ‘see’ and ‘feel’ the wound from the part of us that is not and never will be wounded.
 The wound is a gift in many ways.
 That is why I believe that healers should talk about their wounds, share their stories and experiences.
 This is where the true healing lies.
 In our aliveness, humanness and above all connectedness.

-Our “Alchemy: The Medicine of the Soul” online class is aimed at wounded healers and in it we explore this archetype deeply.
+Our “Wounded Healer” live-online class is aimed at wounded healers and in it we explore this archetype deeply.
 It teaches you not just book knowledge, but is a transformative online experience where every participant can actively go on the journey through the alchemical stages.
 For me, the model of the alchemical stages has become a lifelong guide for the inner journey of healing my wounds and for keeping a higher and deeper perspective on the intensifying healing journey the entire world is on.
 And we need guides in these times.